February 21, 2022

 |

-Bonus: 8 Internal Communication Best Practices for Remote Workers
+Bonus: 8 Internal Communication Best Practices for Remote Employees

-One of the most important things we’ve learned now that so many people are working remotely is the importance of communicating predictably.
-As you develop your communication plan, here’s some key things to keep in mind to achieve better communication, particularly when a good portion of your workforce is remote:
+One of the most important things we’ve learned from so many people working remotely is the importance of communicating predictably.
+As you develop your communication plan, keep these tips in mind for better communication, particularly when a good portion of your workforce is remote:

-- Be planful and strategic about keeping in touch with your team, especially in uncertain times when they may be worried and need encouragement.
+- Be planful and strategic about keeping in touch with your team, especially during times of change when they may be worried and/or need more connection and encouragement.

 - Set regular meeting times and encourage dialogue during meetings.
 Be sure team members understand that out of sight doesn’t mean out of mind.